lollipopman/bash-ini-builtin-blog-post/README.md

 builtins, or you can use `type printf` to check if a specific command is a builtin.
 Many of the commands you use regularly are builtins, e.g.
 `echo`, `printf`, and `cd`.
-They are typically implemented in the language used to write the shell itself, so in the case of Bash C. Some of Bash's builtins are also available as separate commands, depending on how your OS is configured.
+They are typically implemented in the language used to write the shell itself, so in the case of Bash, C. Some of Bash's builtins are also available as separate commands, depending on how your operating system is configured.
 For example `printf` is a Bash builtin, but it is also usually available on a Linux box as a separate program, try `which printf` to find out.
 Builtins are preferred in Bash over external programs, as if they were placed first in your `PATH`.
 Bash also allows you to write your own custom builtins and load them into the shell, as does Zsh and the KornShell.

 ## Why Would You Write a Builtin?